SurfaceAI/dataset_creation/README.md

 ### Mappillary Token

 - a file `mapillary_token.txt` needs to be created that holds the Mapillary access token for the API and is placed in the root folder of this repo.
-As Mapillary has a rate limit, there are two tokens expected in the `mapillary_token.txt` which are rotated when the limit is reached.

 ### OSM database